shubhankar1995/PedestrianRouting/README.md

 1. Make sure all the required python libraries are installed.
 The `osmnx python library` can be installed using `https://github.com/gboeing/osmnx`
 2. If you are in the root directory, parse to the `DataGenerationPython` folder using the command `cd DataGenerationPython`
 3. Open the `mapGeoToCells.py` file and replace the values of the variables `DISTANCE_RANGE`, `START_POINT`, `MAX_ROUTES`, `odMatrixFileNamePath`, `CELL_FILE_NAME`, `DEMAND_FILE_NAME` ,`BLOCKAGE_FILE_NAME`, `LINKS_FILE_NAME`, `ROUTE_FILE_NAME`, `FILE_CREATION_PATH_CELLS`, `FILE_CREATION_PATH_DEMAND`, `FILE_CREATION_PATH_BLOCKAGE`, `FILE_CREATION_PATH_ROUTE`, `FILE_CREATION_PATH_LINKS` with the desired ones.
+4. Edit the `ODMatrix.txt` file based on the intended demand.
-4. Run the python script `mapGeoToCells.py` by running the command in the command shell. `python3 mapGeoToCells.py`
+5. Run the python script `mapGeoToCells.py` by running the command in the command shell. `python3 mapGeoToCells.py`
-5. Update the `scenario` and `parameters` files in the example folder or create your own scenrio file.
+6. Update the `scenario` and `parameters` files in the example folder or create your own scenrio file.
-6. All the packages have been placed in the folder `StochasticAnisoPedCTM\src\anisopedctm`.Now navigate to the src folder by using the command `cd ..\StochasticAnisoPedCTM\src`.
+7. All the packages have been placed in the folder `StochasticAnisoPedCTM\src\anisopedctm`.Now navigate to the src folder by using the command `cd ..\StochasticAnisoPedCTM\src`.
 You can edit the sample `AnisoPedCTM.java` file which has been placed in that folder or create your own class with the main function.
 To run the sample class file execute the  file.
+8. The results will be generated in the output folder.

 ## Reference
 1. Hanseler, F. S., Lam, W. H. K., Bierlaire, M., Lederrey, G., Nikoli ́c, M., 2015.
 A dynamic network loading model for anisotropic and congested pedestrian flows.
 Presentation, 4th Annual Conference of The European Association for Research in Transportation, Copenhagen, Denmark.